What is Internal Auditing?

 What is an Internal Auditor?

-An internal auditor is a member of an organization’s staff who is responsible for monitoring and evaluating the company’s business transactions.
+Those who hold these positions are members of an organization’s staff who are responsible for monitoring and evaluating the company’s business transactions.
 They watch for discrepancies in the flow of the way a company’s money is handled and ensure that fiscal integrity is maintained in all areas of business.

 Areas of Specialty

 For those who choose auditing as a career, there are job opportunities in a number of special concentrations.
-Most internal auditing positions come with the same basic responsibilities but can vary in the specific industry information you’ll need to know.
+Most positions dealing with internal audits come with the same basic responsibilities but can vary in the specific industry information you’ll need to know.

-Here are several examples of concentrations in which internal auditors can focus their education and training:
+Here are several examples of concentrations in which they can focus their education and training:

 Town, County, or State Government

 A lot of complicated financial factors go into running a municipal area.
-Most local, regional, and state governments offer positions to internal auditors as a way to keep close tabs on all of their financial data.
+Most local, regional, and state governments offer positions to these specialists as a way to keep close tabs on all of their financial data.

 Large Businesses and Corporations

-Most large-scale businesses (including every Fortune 500 company) have an entire internal auditing department on staff.
-This is a group of accountants, analysts, and consultants who make sure every detail is in compliance before handing over reports and data to external auditors.
-Their job is to make sure the business doesn’t inadvertently get itself in trouble for issues regarding taxation and other legal issues.
+Most large-scale businesses (including every Fortune 500 company) have an entire auditing department on staff.
+This is a team of accountants, analysts, and consultants who make sure every detail meets regulations before handing over financial statements, reports, and data to external auditors.
+Their job is to make sure the business doesn’t inadvertently get itself in trouble for issues regarding taxation and other legal issues by providing financial advice to its leadership, and it's important that they have top notch communication skills, analytical skills, and organizational skills whether they hold entry-level positions or work in financial management or other senior positions for the company.

-Corporate internal auditors also check internal controls within an organization, along with accounting methods, inventory records, and fraud prevention practices.
+Corporate internal auditors also track controls within an organization, along with maintaining accounting procedures, processes, and services, company policy, inventory records, and fraud prevention practices.

 Hospitals and Medical Facilities

-Most large hospitals and medical centers have an internal auditing department on payroll.
+Most large hospitals and medical centers have an internal auditing department on payroll, which may have an educational requirement of a completed college degree in accounting and/or professional experience depending on your career goals.

 This specialization requires that auditors have a knowledge of healthcare specific laws and regulations, especially in relation to HIPAA and insurance rules.

-Auditors in the medical field are on the lookout for fraud prevention gaps, security issues, insurance claims problems, and anything else that could prove to be a liability for a hospital or medical facility.
+Those in the medical field are on the lookout for fraud prevention gaps, security issues, insurance claims problems, and anything else that could prove to be a liability for a hospital or medical facility.
+They may also act as a professional risk managers or require proficiency or skill with technology.

-On the flip side, health insurance companies are also a major employer of internal auditors across the country.
+On the flip side, health insurance companies are also a major employer of accounting professionals across the country.

-Auditors working for health insurance corporations look at financial data surrounding claims that have been paid out.
-They play a large role in risk detection and management, and make sure that finances are being handled efficiently and legally.
+Those working for health insurance corporations look at financial data surrounding claims that have been paid out.
+They play a large role in risk detection and management accounting, and make sure that finances are being handled efficiently and legally and the code of ethics followed.

 Frequently changing health insurance regulations mean that internal auditors in this field need to pay particularly close attention to currently laws, and make sure they remain up to date in their knowledge of the industry.